Etorobasi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0-positive_or_negative | is a c program that displays random numbers and tell if they are positive or negative 1-last_digit | is a c program that displays the last digit of random numbers 2-print_alphabet.c | prints all the alphabets in lowercase
+0-positive_or_negative | is a c program that displays random numbers and tell if they are positive or negative 1-last_digit | is a c program that displays the last digit of random numbers 2-print_alphabet.c | prints all the alphabets in lowercase 3-print_alphabets.c | prints all the alphabets in lowercase and then in uppercase